actionhero/www.actionherojs.com/tutorials/actions.md

 Since all properties of an input are optional, the smallest possible definition of an input is: `name : {}`.
 However, you should usually specify that an input is required (or not), ie: `{`name: {required: false}`}`.</p>

-The methods `default`, `formatter`, and `validator` have the api object set as `this` within their scopes.
-This means that you can define common formatters within middleware and reference them in each action.</p>
+The methods `default`, `formatter`, and `validator` have the actionProcessor set as `this` within their scopes.
+You'll have access to the action's class, the connection, etc - the same as data on the Action' s run method if you need it though `this.connection` and `this.actionTemplate`.

 The methods are applied in this order:</p>